Prince William Henry, 252 Foleshill Road

 These premises have been known by different names during their history:FROMTONAME

 Prince William Henry Prince William Henry (1743-1805) was a grandson of George II and younger brother of George III.
 He was born at Leicester House, London, fifth child of Frederick, Prince of Wales, and Princess Augusta of Saxe-Gotha.
 The previous children were Augusta, George, Edward and Elizabeth.
 Frederick died in 1751 leaving his eldest son, Prince George, as heir apparent.
 He became King George III in 1760 and 1764 he created Prince William Henry Duke of Gloucester and Edinburgh.
-He never seems to have done anything remarkable, so why name your pub after him?
+He never seems to have done anything remarkable, so why name a pub after him?
 There have been various estimates that it dates from 1760 to 1794.
-It looks to me like a longhouse, that is an early farmhouse, so may be even earlier.
+It looks like a longhouse, an early farmhouse, so may be even earlier.
 It is said that it was originally called the GREEN DRAGON until Prince William Henry stayed here so that afterwards the name was changed to the Prince William Henry.
+This seems unlikely, however, as the dates of both pubs overlap by at least two decades.
+A change of name did occur, though, because when James Howe handed the license of the PRINCE WILLIAM HENRY to Thomas Sabin in July 1840, it was under the changed name of THE QUEEN VICTORIA.
+Some time in 1842 the name reverted.
 In 1835 and 1841 it is listed as simply the BEERHOUSE, Foleshill Road.

 Prince William Henry Foleshill RdIn 1982 it was said to be 'very long with many interconnected rooms.
 Recommended for a visit'.
 In 2005 there were plans to bulldoze the pub and build a three story apartment block.
 These plans were turned down by Coventry Council for the following reasons : A. Loss of a locally listed building B. Would result in the loss of an area of Urban Green Space C. No evidence of need for the proposed development D. Applicant failed to demonstrate an acceptable standard of living next to a source of considerable traffic noise.
 E. No air quality assessment was submitted with the application However, that didn't make the pub viable.
 By 2010 it had become the offices for Darlaston builders merchants.
 It still looks like a pub today, surrounded by stone and gravel.